-Congratulations to Katrina Roberts of Walla Walla, Washington!
-Her two unique T-shirt designs, shown below, tied with voters to win the #AWP20 T-shirt Design Contest.
-She will be awarded $500, a free conference registration, and a free one-year membership with AWP.
+Our first-place winner is Katrina Roberts of Walla Walla, Washington!
+She will be awarded $300, two free conference registrations, and a free one-year membership with AWP.